jasmovation/Project_Portfolio/server-lab/README.md

 - **Domain User:** `JASMOVATION\LabUser` (`<DemoPassword>`)
 - **Shared Folder:** `\\dc01\CompanyShare` (granted Domain Users Modify access)
 - **Group Policy Test:** Custom logon-message policy pushed to CLIENT01
+> **Security Note:**
+> All credentials and IPs shown are for a private, offline lab environment.
+> No real systems, user data, or production networks are represented in this project.

 ---